gmankab/betterdata/readme.md

 <img src="https://github.com/gmankab/betterdata/raw/main/img/transparent.png">

-python lib for working with data
+library for working with data.
+Features: automatic writing to disk when new data is added to an object, quick export to yml

 ## navigation